JuliaDynamics/Agents.jl/docs/src/devdocs.md

 #### Heatmap handling

 Heatmaps are extracted and plotted automatically, but your space may require some special handling for that.
 For example `ContinuousSpace` needs to map the finite heatmap matrix over the continuous space.
 If you require such handling, extend either of:

 ```@docs
-abmplot_heatobs
+abmplot_heatarray
 abmheatmap!
 ```